apollographql/apollo-utils/.changeset/dirty-masks-nail.md

 Add ability to specify a custom document transform used during manifest generation.

+> [!NOTE]
+> You must be running Apollo Client 3.8.0 or greater to use this feature.

+> [!IMPORTANT]
-NOTE: This should be the same document transform that is passed to your `ApolloClient` instance.
+> This should be the same document transform that is passed to your `ApolloClient` instance, otherwise you risk mismatches in the query output.

 ```ts
 // persisted-query-manifest.config.ts